Yue-Chen-YC/Yue-Chen-YC.github.io/publications.md

 ## Manuscripts
 - Parental Input of the Chinese Bare Reflexive Pronoun 'ziji' and Its Impact on Children's Reflexive Understanding: An Analysis of Prosodic Bootstrapping in Language Acquisition <br>
-- Exploring the Role of Child and Parental Disfluencies in Early Vocabulary Development: A Corpus-Based Analysis <br>